rogerleecormier/tanstack-portfolio/src/content/leadership.md

 ---

-## 📊 Financial Reporting QA Workflow with Smartsheet
+## 📊 Financial Reporting QA Workflow

 - Developed a Smartsheet-based tracking system to support financial data handoff between business units and the Finance team
 - Enabled consistent review of uploaded forecast and budget data by mapping file locations, submitters, and timestamps